nathanaelsee/Rote/README.md

 Description
 -----------
-Rote is a Java app written at SDHacks 2016.
+Rote is an Android app, started as a hack at SDHacks 2016.
 It uses a phone's accelerometer to flash through cards displayed on the screen.
-Each card features a CS term or idea that students can test their knowledge on.

-Authors
+Using the same concept in the game Heads Up!, flash card review is gamified.

+Creators
 -----------
-Cathy Pham-Le, Nathaniel See, Joshua Zeitsoff
+Nathanael See, Joshua Zeitsoff, Cathy Pham-Le